Stephen Cochran

-History and music career
+Life and music career

-Stephen Cochran was primarily raised by his single mother Janey Cochran, however when Cochran was four years old, he began spending summers with his grandparents Charles and Lois Maynard in Waterford, Michigan.
-Some of Stephens closest friends are from that time in his life and considers Michigan just as much a hometown as Kentucky and Tennessee.
-After moving from Eastern, Kentucky to Tennessee he was raised in Nashville's songwriting and recording community.
+Born in Pikeville, Kentucky Cochran was primarily raised by his single mother Janey Cochran, however when Cochran was four years old, he began spending summers with his grandparents Charles and Lois Maynard in Waterford, Michigan.
+Some of Stephen's closest friends are from that time in his life and considers Michigan just as much a hometown as Kentucky and Tennessee.
+After moving from Eastern, Kentucky, to Tennessee, he was raised in Nashville's songwriting and recording community.
 He watched his father, Steve Cochran, wrestle with the machinery of Music Row as a struggling songwriter and artist.
 Country greats Bobby Bare and the late Del Reeves are just a few of the characters that influenced Cochran's early music home life.
 Cochran cultivated an interest in music beginning at Hunters Lane Comprehensive High School in Nashville, Tennessee.
 Later, he honed his craft in his college days at Western Kentucky University with a development deal.
 He worked his way through school writing songs and playing guitar.
 While at WKU he also helped found and played lacrosse.

-After September 2001 he joined the United States Marine Corps and served his country as a Marine in Iraq and Afghanistan.
+After September 2001, Cochran joined the United States Marine Corps and served in Iraq and Afghanistan.
 He was a part of the 2nd Light Armored Reconnaissance Battalion; 1st Marine Expeditionary Force.
-While on convoy security Cochran was injured, leaving his back broken and without the use of his legs for some time.
-Stephen was told he may never walk without pain again and he was sent home to the United States.
+In July 2004, while on convoy security Cochran was injured, leaving his back broken and without the use of his legs for some time.
+He was told he may never walk without pain again and he was sent home to the United States.
 Once he arrived home the search for a solution began.
 Finally, after a long struggle, Cochran's ability to walk without pain was restored when doctors at the Nashville VA Medical Center performed an experimental procedure called kyphoplasty.
 After an extensive rehabilitation Stephen was able to return to an active lifestyle.
 As part of his recovery, Cochran refocused his energy on country music.

-He teamed up with other country music artists and began performing with John Rich and the MuzikMafia around Nashville.
+Cochran teamed up with other country music artists and began performing with John Rich and the MuzikMafia around Nashville.
 He wrote with his friend from the band Trailer Choir Vinny Hickerson and eventually, they started their own writers' group.
 In 2007 he began Armed Forces Entertainment tours of the Middle East, scores of benefit appearances on behalf of his fellow veterans, and constant roadwork in support of his acclaimed, self-titled debut album.
-In November 2008 Cochran appeared on ABC's Good Morning America to promote the second annual "Salute to the Troops" benefit concert.
+In November 2008, Cochran appeared on ABC's Good Morning America to promote the second annual "Salute to the Troops" benefit concert.

-In 2009 the VA asked Stephen to be the face of their research and development.
-Cochran and Mark Melloan wrote "Hope," which the VA used as a theme song in its national campaign to help veterans.
+In 2009 the VA asked Cochran to be the face of their research and development.
+He and Mark Melloan wrote "Hope," which the VA used as a theme song in its national campaign to help veterans.
 The VA hospitals and patients are the backdrops for the video.

 In 2012, Cochran signed a production contract with New Voice Entertainment.